hasanhasanhaji/full_RAG/README.md

 Response generation and evaluation

-⚙️ Built with modern AI frameworks
+⚙️ Built with Modern AI Frameworks

-LangChain
-: RAG logic and orchestration
+LangChain — RAG logic and orchestration

-LangGraph
-: For workflow graph visualization and control
+LangGraph — Workflow graph visualization and control

-LangSmith
-: For tracing, debugging, and evaluation
+LangSmith — Tracing, debugging, and evaluation

 🧩 Modular and Extendable